sjackman/tigmint-paper/tigmint.md

 # Results

-Breakpoints identified by Tigmint within 1,000 bp of each other were grouped together and counted as a single breakpoint.
-Tigmint identified 39 breakpoints in the ABySS 2.0 assembly of the GIAB HG004 Illumina paired-end and mate-pair reads using the 10x Genomics Chromium data set from this same individual.
-The number of breakpoints in this assembly was reduced by 38 breakpoints by using Tigmint, and 97% of the scaffolds modified by Tigmint corrected a breakpoint identified by ABySS-samtobreak.
-The assembly contiguity (NG50 and NGA50) and correctness (number of breakpoints) metrics before Tigmint, after Tigmint, and after ARCS and LINKS, are shown in @tbl:metrics.
+Correcting the assembly with Tigmint reduces the number of breakpoints identified by ABySS-samtobreak by 250.
+While the scaffold NG50 decreased slightly, the scaffold NGA50 was unchanged.
+Correcting the assembly with Tigmint improves the correctness of the assembly without reducing its contiguity (NGA50).
+Scaffolding the uncorrected assembly with ARCS yields nearly a two-fold increase in NGA50, whereas correcting the assembly with Tigmint prior to scaffolding yields a three-fold increase in contiguity.
+Correcting the assembly and then scaffolding yields a final assembly that is both more correct and more contiguous than scaffolding without first using Tigmint [@tbl:metrics].

-Table: The sequence contiguity and number of breakpoints reported by ABySS-samtobreak when aligned to GRCh38 using BWA-MEM of the ABySS 2.0 assemblies of GIAB HG004. {#tbl:metrics}
+Table: The assembly contiguity (NG50 and NGA50) and correctness (number of breakpoints) metrics with and without correction using Tigmint, prior to scaffolding with ARCS. {#tbl:metrics}

 | Assembly                   | NG50 (Mbp) | NGA50 (Mbp) | Breakpoints |
 | -------------------------- | ---------: | ----------: | ----------: |